 - Preheat oven to 450°F.

 - In a large bowl, toss the slices with the grape tomatoes, garlic, flour, 3/4 teaspoon of the salt, and the pepper.
 Stir.

-- Bake until the topping is brown, the veggies are tender, and the sauce is bubbling, 20-25 minutes.
+- Bake until the topping is brown, the veggies are fork-tender but not mushy, and the sauce is making a bubbling sound, 20-25 minutes.
 Let rest for 5 minutes before serving.